Phaneesh-Git/Vim_tips_for_k8_certifications/README.md

 Vim_tips
 ------------------------------------------

 - Using VIM effectively can be incredibly helpful when preparing for and passing Kubernetes certification exams, such as the CKA (Certified Kubernetes Administrator) or CKAD (Certified Kubernetes Application Developer).
-These exams are hands-on and time-sensitive, so efficiency in editing and managing YAML files—a core task in Kubernetes—is crucial.
+These exams are hands-on and time-sensitive, so efficiency in editing and managing YAML files is a core task in these exams.

 - [X] **To check VIM installed**
   ```bash